jefelewis/react-native-ultimate-modal-picker/README.md

 ***Changed***

 - Fixed onChange issue.
-- Done button is now disabled unless new item or state has is picked.
+- Done button is now disabled unless a new item or state is picked.

 ### [1.1.54] - 1/28/2020